Free Daily & Weekly Downloads

 - Students will be able to identify different forms of civic engagement and their impact on communities.

 - Students will develop critical thinking skills by analyzing real-world examples of civic engagement.

-- Students will be able to actively participate in civic engagement activities within their own communities.
+- Students will be able to actively participate in civic activities and make a positive difference in their communities.